 [HISTORY: Adopted by the Common Council of the City of Lodi as Ch.
 4 of the City Code.
 Amendments noted where applicable.]

 Regular meetings.
-The Council shall meet annually on the third Tuesday of April for the purpose of organization, and regular meetings shall be held at the Council chambers on the first and third Tuesdays in each month.
-Any regular meeting falling on a legal holiday shall be held the next following day at the same place.
+The Council shall meet annually on the third Tuesday of April for the purpose of organization, and regular meetings shall be held at the Council chambers on the third Tuesday each month.
+Any regular meeting falling on a legal holiday shall be held the following day at the same place.

 Special meetings.
 Special meetings may be called by the Mayor or three Council members by written notice delivered to each member personally or left at his home at least six hours before the meeting; provided however, that such notice of meeting may be waived by any member, in writing, or by attendance at the meeting in question (which shall be deemed a waiver of notice).
 At such meeting of the Council, no business shall be transacted but that for which the meeting shall have been called, unless by unanimous consent of the Council members present.